-The Ministry of Energy and Industry for the Republic of Albania is tasked with developing and implementing policies aimed at ensuring the country's energy supply through the utilization of energy and mineral resources with a focus on maintaining sustainable economic development and public usefulness.
-The ministry also promotes industrial development standards that are more environmentally friendly.
+The Ministry of Energy and Industry for the Republic of Albania develops and implements policies that are aimed to preserve the country’s energy supply while sustaining economic development, ensuring public usefulness, and promoting industrial development standards that are more environmentally friendly.
 The site provides legal documents for six industries, government program introductions, and publications.
 Only available in Albanian.

 The Republic of Bulgaria Ministry of Economy is responsible for the implementation and regulation of government policies as it impacts the business services industries.
 Specifically, this site contains updates on current news, lists of policies, and relevant statistics.

 The Danish Ministry of Energy, Utilities and Climate aims to prevent climate change and addresses energy issues, meteorology, and buildings.
 It also conducts national geological surveys in Denmark and Greenland.
 The site contains information on the ministry's policies, legislation, an overview of the issues it is tasked to cover, and its EU and international policies.
 In addition, the site provides facts about energy supply, savings, and security, as well as recent news and press releases.

 The Ministry of Mines, Industry, and Energy is the official national regulatory agency for the minerals and energy industries in Equatorial Guinea.
 The site contains general information on the ministry and the industries involved.